vasilis-exo/magnolia-spa/README.md

 Once built, check that the app is deployed to `magnolia/light-modules/vue-minimal-lm/webresources/dist`.

 See the `.env` files for important configurations.

-> Vue example is using [vue-editor.vue](https://git.magnolia-cms.com/projects/DEMOS/repos/minimal-headless-spa-demos/browse/spa/vue-minimal/src/vue-editor.vue) to connect Vue app to Magnolia.
-It is a good example of creating Magnolia connector for any framework.

 ## Create some sample content